Palu: Transportation

-Share taxis known as angkot used to be a prominent means of public transport Palu but online ride-hailing services such as Gojek and Grab out-competed angkot and as of 2021, only 46 angkot vehicles remained operational compared to 400 in 2017.
-COVID-19 pandemic and earthquake disaster in 2018 also affected angkot business.
+Share taxis known as angkot used to be a prominent means of public transport Palu but online ride-hailing services such as Gojek and Grab out-competed angkot.
+As of 2021, only 46 angkot vehicles remained operational compared to 400 in 2017.
+COVID-19 pandemic, Russian invasion of Ukraine and earthquake disaster in 2018 also affected angkot business.
 The city also has rickshaws; in June 2022, the city's mayor passed a regulation ordering all manual rickshaws in the city to be converted into auto rickshaws.
 The conversion is expected to finish in 2024.

 In the city center around Vatulemo Square and along Moh.
-Yamin Street, car-free days is held every weekend from 06:00 to 10:00 am.
+Yamin Street, car-free days are held every weekend from 6:00 to 10:00 am.

 Media

 Several mass media companies are based in Palu.
 In 2021, Statistics Indonesia noted there were 82 online newspapers operating in the city.
 Prominent newspapers in the city include SultengRaya, Tribun Palu, and the media wing of Alkhairaat.
 The city also has local television channels such as Palu TV, a state-owned television station TVRI for Central Sulawesi province, and radio stations that are part of Radio Republik Indonesia.